tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/Web 直播互动组件_intl_en.md

 ### Domain requirements
 For security and privacy reasons, only HTTPS URLs can access all features of `TUIPusher` and `TUIPlayer`.
 Therefore, please use the HTTPS protocol for the web page of your application in production environments.
 >!
-Note: You can use `http://localhost` for local development.
+You can use `http://localhost` for local development.

 The table below lists the supported URL domain names and protocols.